yoannMoreau/landsat_theia/README.md

 or
 $: pip install landsat_theia

+For some reason GDAL could have difficulties to install due to headers link missing.
-Alternatively, you can also download the source and use your own python
+Alternatively, you can also download the source and use your own python installation.

 $: mkdir PATH/TO/INSTALL
 $: git clone git+git://github.com/yoannMoreau/landsat_theia.git
 $: cd  PATH/TO/INSTALL/landsat_theia